Causeur (magazine)

 A monthly print version has been published since June 2008, and distributed to newsagents since April 4, 2013.

 History

 The Causeur website was created on November 15, 2007, by journalist Élisabeth Lévy, historian Gil Mihaely, and philosophers Alain Finkielkraut, Paul Thibaud and Peter Sloterdijk.
-Causeur also hosts several blogs.
+It also hosts several blogs.

 A monthly print version has been published since June 2008, and distributed to newsagents since April 4, 2013.
+In 2013, 44% of Causeur's financing came from Gérald Penciolelli, described as a "French far-right figure" because he was part of the leadership team of Ordre Nouveau and the Party of New Forces.

-During the campaign leading up to the 2012 French presidential election, a weekly "battle" pitted a Causeur journalist against a representative of Rue, in partnership with Yahoo.
+During the campaign leading up to the 2012 French presidential elections, a weekly "battle" pitted a Causeur journalist against a representative of Rue89, in partnership with Yahoo.